Why Summer Vacation is Serious Business

 Shades of things to come as the office shifts into summer mode.

-Tell people to go away – and mean it: The dreaded “S” word – shaming – has been popping up in relation to vacations.
+Tell people to go away – and mean it: The dreaded “S” word – shaming – has long been associated with vacations.
 But people who don’t feel like they can vacation won’t vacation.
 “Your productivity and happiness suffer over the long term,” says the above neuropsychologist, “because the reset button that vacation is supposed to hit never gets touched,”

 Watch your deliverable dates: Major deadlines scheduled on the tail end of a holiday hang over employees like a rain cloud before a storm.
 Not exactly the recipe for leisure.
 Unless it’s attached to an immovable force (and there are those), look at the calendar, and try to give people a buffer.

-Reward the hearty: Immovable summer deadlines (see above) mean hearty souls toiling while friends and colleagues are away.
-Smart employers can even turn those occasions on their ear, with free food and genuine rewards — things that ensure such projects are remembered as the time the team achieved a miraculous save…and not the summer your most valuable players decided to quit.
+Reward the hearty: Immovable summer deadlines (see above) mean hearty souls are toiling while friends and colleagues are away.
+Smart employers can even turn those occasions on their ear.
+Give a break to those holding down the fort: dial back zoom meetings; designate a summer-long “Forget Meetings Fridays.”
+Talk about a vacation!

 Hold the finger wagging: If people must check their email while away, let them.
 But don’t judge or berate them.
 Some people just relax better if they know their hard-won accounts haven’t gone up in flames.
 That said, seeing them on line is not permission to pull them into a half-day meeting on business plans.

-Here’s one final fun fact: the quit rate rose to record levels last September – meaning summer’s unrested (and unsatisfied) may become your unoccupied workstations in the fall.
-Then you’ll not only be losing good workers; you’ll also be paying mightily in cash for all those vacation days they didn’t use in the summer.
+Here’s one final fun fact: the pandemic already has people rethinking their jobs (see Great Resignation, above) meaning summer’s unrested (and unsatisfied) may become your unoccupied workstations in the fall.
+Then you’ll not only be losing good workers; you’ll also be paying mightily in cash for all those vacation days they didn’t use when they could.